– The Big Website Hosting Dilemma

 The most common problem business owners contact me about is issues with hosting.
 Most website designers and service providers resell hosting to their clients.
-The over-riding thought is that clients should be hooked into a renewable income for the designer or developer from their hosting.
-I do not agree with and do not participate in this practice.
-Here’s why:
+The problem with this in most cases is that the hosting is the cheapest they can source, sold at the highest profit margin for recurring income from their clients.

-At the moment, I have three unwavering hosting recommendations for clients who do not want a cloud hosted website such as SquareSpace, Weebly or Wix where hosting is taken care of as part of the platform.
+At the moment, I have one unwavering directly owned hosting recommendation for clients who do not want our cloud hosting or have a managed website such as SquareSpace, Weebly or Wix where hosting is taken care of as part of the platform.
 For WordPress, Joomla, PHP and any other platform requiring hosting I recommend the following: